cacheMon/cache_dataset/README.md

 > [!NOTE]
 > libCacheSim can directly work with compressed data, so no decompression is needed if you use libCacheSim to run simulations.

+#### Trace Conversion

+The folder `conversion_scripts` contains scripts we use to convert the original traces from the sources into formats suitable for using with the [libCacheSim][libCacheSim] platform in a manner that respects the original semantics of the source traces (to the best of our knowledge).

 # Key-value Cache Traces